HRW4U DSL

 Building

-At the moment, the HRW4U compiler is not built as part of the ATS build process.
-You need to build it separately, using Python 3.10+ and pyenv environments.
-There’s a bootstrap.sh script in the tools/hrw4u directory that helps with the process.
+Currently, the HRW4U compiler is not built as part of the ATS build process.
+You need to build it separately using Python 3.10+ and pyenv environments.
+There’s a bootstrap.sh script in the tools/hrw4u directory that helps with the setup process.

 make